airstrike/cisc0503_dsa/README.md

 To install the package, you can use pip or simply copy the contents of the `src/cisc0503_dsa` directory into your project.

+*Note: The package is not currently available on PyPI.
+I'll upload it when I have some extra time...*

 ```
 pip install cisc0503_dsa
 ```